LEEYJ1021/opssat-ad-detection-causal/README.md

 - **Common-scale comparison**: AUROC and detection delay computed identically for `level`, `diff`, `diff²`.
 - **Onset-estimator sensitivity** for OPS-SAT-AD (alternative estimators, or detector-matched placebo pivots).
 - **External model cross-validation**: reduced (2–4 family) replication of the model-diversity check on SMAP/MSL or SMD; official `mamba_ssm` for the SSM family.
-- **Published-baseline comparison** for OPS-SAT-AD detection metrics, and a combined three-dataset precedence figure.
+- **Published-baseline comparison** for OPS-SAT-AD detection metrics.

 ---